Request to Take Summer Courses at Another College

 Declaring Your Major

-If you are adding or removing a major or minor in a school other than the Dietrich School, you will need to contact that school for their procedures.
+If you are adding a non-Dietrich major, please complete this form.
+If you wish to declare a non-Dietrich minor or certificate, or to remove a major, minor, or certificate in a school other than the Dietrich School, you will need to contact that school for their procedures.

 Withdrawing from a Course

 After the add/drop period has ended, you may withdraw from a course by completing a Monitored Withdrawal Request form in the office of the school offering the course.
-The form for withdrawing from a Dietrich School course is available in the Office of Student Records in 140 Thackeray Hall.
 Students must process the Monitored Withdrawal Request form by the deadline.
 Check the calendar for specific dates for each term.
 Because summer sessions vary in length, if you are taking a summer course, please check the summer schedule of classes for those deadlines.
 A W grade will be assigned for the course.
 A W grade does not impact a student’s GPA.

 Withdrawing from a course does not adjust a student’s tuition or fee obligations.
 However, withdrawing from a course may jeopardize satisfactory academic progress, financial aid, and athletic eligibility.